 No. Dinosaurs went extinct over 65 million years ago.
 The Waco Mammoths were here approximately 65 thousand years ago.

-National Parks passes apply to gate admission to the park; the Waco Mammoth National Monument does not charge gate admission; entrance to the park is free.
-Parks passes do not apply to guided tour fees.
-Please support our preservation mission as access to our in situ fossil remains inside our Dig Shelter is by guided tour only during development of this new National Park unit.
+National Parks passes apply to gate fees at parks; the Waco Mammoth National Monument does not charge a gate fee.
+If you want to see the fossils, you will need to go with a park ranger on a guided tour.
+Fees apply to tours at Waco Mammoth.
+Parks passes do not apply to guided tour fees, and the back of the card states this.
+Please support Waco Mammoth National Monument's preservation mission as access to our in situ fossil remains inside our Dig Shelter is by guided tour only for the safety of the fossils.

 The Waco Mammoth National Monument has a wonderful gift shop and shaded picnic area that you may visit anytime during park hours.
 Come dig for free in our mock dig pit: see Big Dig Class.
 Pre-reserved tour groups may also choose to add additional educational activities to your park experience.